tehcentr2014/Project_3/readme.md

 ### Deployment
 1. Clone the repository
-2. Use Heroku or Streamlit PaaS-platform for deployment
+2. Use Heroku or Streamlit PaaS-platform for deployment.
+I have used both platforms, but Streamlit is more convenient for me, because it is free for open projects and provides the opportunity to create an attractive web-interface
 3. For deployment on Heroku use Python Buildpack, Streamlit will create the environment automatically
 4. Set your OpenAI API key and set up it as Config Vars